Is it possible to achieve long-term menstrual migraine relief and achieve your desired weight?

 It is the fat that protrudes out some men’s stomach to the point where they look like they swallowed a beach ball but yet they continue to say, “Feel how hard my stomach is!”
 There is so much fat underneath the abdominal muscles, pushing them outwards, that of course, the abdomen feels hard.

 Insulin resistance, as well as stress and hormonal fluctuations, can successfully be controlled and reversed and your body, self-image, emotional status, energy levels, cognition, health and overall life will improve dramatically.

 How do you know if you are insulin resistant?

 One measurement is to measure yourself around the smaller part of your waist (but do NOT suck your stomach in when taking this measurement).
 Then measure your hips around their widest part.

 Divide the waist measurement in inches by the hip measurement in inches.
-If the resulting number is .8 or larger (for women, 1 for men), then you have disproportionate weight in the waist and are at greater risk of having insulin resistance.
+If the resulting number is .8 or larger for women or 1 for men, then you have disproportionate weight in the waist and are at greater risk of having insulin resistance.

 Your risk further increases if you have hypertension, low HDL levels (below 45 if you are a woman), or high triglyceride levels (above 150).